Xiaoyinggit/Xiaoyinggit.github.io/_pages/publications.md

 {% endif %}

 # Publications
- + **Xiaoying Zhang**, Junzhou Zhao, and John Lui.
-Modeling the assimilation-contrast effects in online product rating systems: Debiasing and recommendations.
+ + **Xiaoying Zhang**, Junzhou Zhao, and John Lui. *Modeling the assimilation-contrast effects in online product rating systems: Debiasing and recommendations*.
 In Proceedings of the Eleventh ACM Conference on Recommender Systems(RecSys), 2017 (**Best Paper Award**).